 WHAT'S ON / Tinariwen plus special guests

-Tinariwen will release their new album, Elwan (The Elephants) in February 2017.
+Tinariwen released their new album, Elwan (The Elephants) in February 2017.
 It is the band’s seventh, recorded in the rocky desert near M’Hamid (also known by its Berber name, Taragalte), a little town in southern Morocco, located in the Draa valley in the Zagora area.
 The area was chosen as their home town in northern Mali proved too unstable and dangerous due to renewed conflict.
 It is also a place of significant cultural importance to the Tuareg-Berber people, the location where all the caravans would stop before making the long journey to Timbuktu.

 Recording started in February 2016 when they set up a mobile recording studio under canvas surrounded by dunes and spent 3 weeks playing, writing and recording.
 The album also includes music recorded during the Rancho De La Luna session they did in 2014, in Joshua Tree with Alain Johannes, Kurt Vile and Matt Sweeney.